hafemi/discordjs-fork/guide/message-components/buttons.md

 - `Success` style buttons are green.
 Similar to the Primary button, these are a good choice for "positive" confirmation actions.
 - `Danger` style buttons are red.
 Where the action being confirmed is "destructive", such a ban or delete, using a red button helps alert the user to the risk of the action.
 - `Link` style buttons are also grey, but are tagged with the "external link" symbol.
 These buttons will open the provided link in the browser without sending an interaction to the bot.
+- `Premium` style buttons are also blue, but are tagged with a small market symbol.
+These are used to open the details tab from a specific product.

 ## Link buttons